Men's Jeans - The Ultimate Guide

 You’ll want to get a “Slim” fit.
 Slim-fit jeans tend to slightly hug the thighs, knees, and calves while tapering down from your knee to your ankle.

-A lot of my slim and regular-build clients initially believe this style will make them look too skinny, which couldn’t be further from the truth.
+A lot of guys initially believe this style will make them look too skinny, which couldn’t be further from the truth.
 It’s just that they’re used to wearing baggier clothes to try and hide their slimness, which, coincidentally, just makes them look slimmer.

-A properly fitting pair of jeans just looks right, regardless of your build, and doesn’t make you look one way or another – I promise.
+A properly fitting pair of jeans just looks right, regardless of your build, and doesn’t make you look one way or another.

 Things to Avoid: